Adam Swayne

 Photo of Adam Swayne

-Deputy Head of Keyboard Studies
+Deputy Head of School of Keyboard Studies and Professor of Piano

 MusB (Hons), MMus, DM (Northwestern University, USA), GRNCM, SFHEA